 Deborah Vance, the sharp-tongued, quick-witted comedian from HBO’s Hacks, is a character who exudes charisma, confidence, and undeniable star power.
 Played brilliantly by Jean Smart, Deborah’s life is a fascinating blend of glitz, grit, and glamour.
 But beyond her on-stage persona, there’s another star of the show that captures viewers’ attention: her stunning home.

 The Deborah Vance house is more than just a backdrop for the series—it’s a reflection of her personality, her success, and her complex inner world.
-From its luxurious design to its symbolic storytelling, Deborah’s home is a character in its own right.
+From its luxurious design to its symbolic storytelling, Deborah’s modern home is a character in its own right.

 Overview of Deborah Vance’s House